 Contact Barry Hirsch, President, for further information regarding the Club, or Rick Massell regarding this website

 Our next meeting will be a regular 4th Thursday meeting at the Windsor Round Table Pizza restaurant, 8499 Old Redwood Highway.
-The featured speaker is Ernesto Olivares, another of the four declared candidates for Sonoma County Sheriff.
+Our featured speaker is Maureen McSorley, a Windsor attorney who specializes in immigration and nationality law.

 The meeting is free and open to the everyone; pizza will be served.